Diabetes and exercise

 Talk to Your Doctor First

 Your health care provider should make sure your exercise program is safe for you.
-It is for most people with diabetes.
+An exercise program is safe for most people with diabetes.
 Your provider may ask about symptoms, such as shortness of breath, chest pain, or leg pain that you may get when you walk upstairs or up a hill.
 In rare cases, your provider will order tests to make sure that you can exercise safely without damaging your heart.

 If you take medicines that lower your blood sugar, exercise can make your blood sugar go too low.
 Talk to your provider or nurse about how to take your medicines when you exercise or how to adjust the doses to prevent low blood sugars.